aaronmams/jekyll-now/_posts/2020-03-25-Connect to Amazon RDS DB with MySQL Workbench.md

 The goal in this post is a simple proof-of-concept: get a relational database set up in Amazon's RDS Service and access that database from my laptop using some open source (off-the-shelf) database management software.

+## Caveat

+I'm a reasonably experienced consumer/user of databases.
+I have no meaningful experience in database engineering or systems architecture.
+I'm an analytics guy.
+My interest in databases is pretty limited to their ability to efficiently deliver me the data I want.
+This means there are A LOT of gaps in my knowledge.
+I know next to nothing about security, performance, indexing, and a host of other database topics that are probably really, really important.

 ## Resources

 1. [Ryan Zhou's instructions](https://medium.com/@ryanzhou7/connecting-a-mysql-workbench-to-amazon-web-services-relational-database-service-36ae1f23d424).
 This post on Medium is Super Dope.
 You can probably skip my tutorial entirely and just follow this one.